-Purpose: The objective of this research was to present an e-learning model with an emphasis on psychological capital at Mellat Insurance.
+Purpose: The objective of this research was to Identifying the Dimensions and Components of the E-learning Model with an Emphasis on Psychological Capital in Mellat Insurance.

 Methodology: This research is qualitative in nature and employs thematic analysis as its method.
 The qualitative section of the study population included experts in education, elearning, and psychology, focusing on psychological capital.
 Through purposive sampling, criterion-based, the desired sample was selected, and sampling continued until theoretical saturation of the data was reached.
 Thus, the participants in the study included 18 experts and managers.
 The data collection tool in this research was semi-structured interviews.
 It is noteworthy that the extraction of these indices was conducted by reviewing existing theoretical foundations and implementing interview transcripts using the thematic analysis method of Braun and Clarke in ATLAS.ti software.